OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial.md

     ![The Show Taskpane button on the PowerPoint Home ribbon.](../images/powerpoint-tutorial-show-taskpane-button.png)

 1. In the task pane, choose the **Get Slide Metadata** button to get the metadata for the selected slide.
-The slide metadata is written to the popup dialog window at the bottom of the task pane.
+The slide metadata is written in the Message section below the buttons in the task pane.
 In this case, the `slides` array within the JSON metadata contains one object that specifies the `id`, `title`, and `index` of the selected slide.
 If multiple slides had been selected when you retrieved slide metadata, the `slides` array within the JSON metadata would contain one object for each selected slide.

     ![The Get Slide Metadata button highlighted in the add-in.](../images/powerpoint-tutorial-get-slide-metadata.png)